How to Start a Carpet Cleaning Business

 Physical strength.
-Transporting and using carpet cleaning equipment is physically demanding and requires someone who is strong enough to transport equipment several times a day.
+Transporting and using carpet cleaning equipment is physically demanding and requires someone strong enough to transport equipment several times a day.

 Experience in the cleaning industry.
-An understanding of the different chemicals and techniques used in the carpet cleaning industry will ensure any business owner understands how to address different stains on different materials for the best results.
+Understanding the different chemicals and techniques used in the carpet cleaning industry will ensure that any business owner understands how to address different stains on different materials for the best results.

 Attention to detail.
 Cleaning carpets is all about details.
 To do a good job, a business owner needs to pay attention to details in the clients’ rooms to ensure that the job is done fully and well.